12Mosch/File-Content-Aggregator/docs/developer-guide.md

 - **Copying Results:**
   - The "Copy Results" button in `ResultsDisplay.tsx` triggers the `handleCopyResults` function.
   - This function calls the `generate-export-content` IPC handler in `main.ts`, passing the current `filteredStructuredItems` and the selected `exportFormat`.
+  - The `generate-export-content` handler calls `fetchContentForExport` to read content for matched files.
-  - The main process generates the content string in the requested format (without saving to disk) and returns it to the renderer.
+  - It then generates the content string in the requested format (including content) and returns it to the renderer.
-  - The renderer then uses the `copy-to-clipboard` IPC handler to place the generated string onto the system clipboard.
+  - The renderer uses the `copy-to-clipboard` IPC handler to place the generated string onto the system clipboard.
   - A warning is shown if the number of items being copied is large, as the resulting string might exceed clipboard limits.

 ## Building for Distribution